davidmn/davidmn.org/content/posts/books/2023/the-spy-who-came-in-from-the-cold.md

 ---
-title: "The Spy Who Came in From the Cold"
+title: "Book Review: The Spy Who Came in From the Cold"
 date: 2023-07-01T10:48:37+01:00
 draft: false
 ---